KristijanHorvat/ai_cook/README.md

 1. **Ingredient-Based Meal Suggestions**:

    - Users input available ingredients (e.g., chicken 250g, rice 100g, curry 50g) and desired nutritional targets (e.g., proteins, fats, and calories).

+      > e.g. _For lunch, I have chicken, rice, and curry.
+The chicken is 200 grams, rice is 100 grams, and curry is 50 grams.
+I need 600 calories, 60 grams of protein and 20 grams of fat._
    - The assistant generates tailored meal ideas.
 2. **Recipe Generation**: